Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/softwareconfiguration/_index.md

 - [Schedule Release](https://github.com/Altinn/altinn-access-management-frontend/actions/workflows/scheduled-release.yml)
 - [Deploy TT/Prod workflow](https://github.com/Altinn/altinn-access-management-frontend/actions/workflows/deploy-to-environment.yml)

+The Build Action build codes and publish container to Github Container Registry

+The Schedule Release Action tags the last release (code and container)

+Deploy trigger deploy to tt or prod based on tag

 ### Continuous Del.
 Pipeline Management

 The goal is to deliver continuously.
 For our AT environments, new code deploys automatically.
 For TT02 and production, there is currently a weekly deployment.
 Production deployment is on Tuesday, and TT02 is on Wednesday.